 IT Security Specialists

-IT security has been climbing up the ranks in this industry as one of the hottest IT jobs.
+IT security has been climbing up the ranks in this industry as one of the hottest IT industry jobs.
 IT security specialists protect organizations from data breaches and digital attacks.
 They’re required to implement and operate security software, scan for any unusual activity, and upgrade systems.
 They should also let the company know of any risks to their data management systems.

 This job requires skills in crisis management, communication, and problem solving.
 They often go by a variety of titles, including information security analyst and network administrator.
 A bachelor’s degree is required, but some companies prefer a master’s degree in computer science or information science along with three years of IT experience.
 While certification is optional, it’s encouraged within the field.